Mama Lu's Dumpling House: History

 Mama Lu's Dumpling House was first opened at 153 E. Garvey Ave. in Monterey Park, California before 2008.
 By 2012, two more restaurants were operating in the city: according to Tony Chen of Eater, one had opened down the street at 501 W. Garvey after Lu's Dumpling House had on Garfield.
 In April 2014, the latter closed when a fire truck smashed into it.

 In 2015, Anna Tang bought the restaurant's 501 W. Garvey location and has operated it and the Mama's Dumpling House in San Gabriel independently of the other locations.

 In August and October 2018, health inspectors closed the 153 E Garvey location for two days due to violations.
 Formerly owned by siblings Yan Lu and William Lu, the restaurant underwent a sales tax audit that year, resulting in imprisonment for sales tax evasion and payments of over US$2 million for taxes owed, including interest, and the cost of the audit.

+Mama Lu's Dumpling House opened new locations in Chinatown on May 2, 2023, taking over from the former CBS Seafood Restaurant on Spring Street behind Philippe's, and in Pasadena the following year.